Kostelec (Jihlava District)

 Kostelec (/cs/; Wolframs) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Geography

 Kostelec is located about 7 km southwest of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is the hill Kostelecký vrch at 657 m above sea level.
-The municipality is situated on the right bank od the Jihlava River, at its confluence with the stream Třešťský potok.
+The municipality is situated on the right bank of the Jihlava River, at its confluence with the stream Třešťský potok.
 The Třešťský potok supplies two fishponds in the southern part of the municipality.

 History

 The first written mention of Kostelec is from 1288.

 Economy

 Since 1917, the meat packing factory Kostelecké uzeniny has been operating in the municipality.
 It is the largest meat processor in the country.
 With more than 1,000 employees, it is one of the largest employers in the region.

 Transport

 Kostelec is located on the railway lines Jihlava–Tábor and Havlíčkův Brod–Slavonice.
-The municipality is served by two stations: Kostelec u Jihlavy, which is situated just outside the municipal territory, and Kostelec u Jihlavy masna; the latter one is situated just beside the meat packing factory.
+The municipality is served by two stations: Kostelec u Jihlavy, which is situated just outside the municipal territory, and Kostelec u Jihlavy masna; the latter one is situated beside the meat packing factory.